yujiqo/nvim/README.md

 - Add relative links on sections of README.md
 - Add keymaps, full plugin list and showcases here
 - Add centralised lua interface for configuring options, mappings and plugins
-- Add lazy loading where possible
-- Make an interface more aesthetically😳🛐🛐🛐
 - Maybe add .sh that will install neovim😳 & packer😳 if haven't 🛐

 ### #FIXME